The DCVAC medicinal product

 You can find more information about Active Cellular Immunotherapy of cancer diseases using dendritic cells in the Research section.

 Preparation and Administration

-DCVAC is an autologous immunotherapy manufactured from patient’s white blood cells collected during leukapheresis procedure at the apheresis center.
+DCVAC is an autologous immunotherapy manufactured from patient’s white blood cells collected during a leukapheresis procedure at an apheresis center.

-The first dose of the treatment is available for administration to the patient four weeks after leukapheresis.
+The first dose of the treatment is available for administration to the patient four weeks after the leukapheresis procedure has taken place.
 A single leukapheresis session yields multiple doses (up to 15 doses) of DCVAC, which is sufficient to treat the patient for more than one year.
 After being thawed and diluted, the ACI is administered subcutaneously at various treatment (e.g. 3-6 week) intervals depending on the trial design.

 The production process encompasses multiple standardized control steps that guarantee the high quality of the investigational medicinal products.
 The SOTIO manufacturing process has been GMP certified in EU.